If you are looking to work in the world of fitness, there are many positions that you can look for as an entry point.

-Once you have passed the certification for the ISSA group fitness instructor course, they will assist you in setting up a free website to promote yourself.
+Once you have passed the ISSA group fitness instructor course certification, they will assist you in setting up a free website to promote yourself.

-They will also provide ongoing educational support should you need it at any point during your career.
+They will also provide ongoing educational support if you need it during your career.

 So, Which One is Best?